casper-ecosystem/counter/README.md

 ```

 ## Step 6 - Start interactive environment
-Start interactive Python console with loaded developemnt node and with
+Start interactive Python console with loaded developement node and with
 predefined accounts.
+It takes around 15 seconds to start docker nodes.
 ```bash
 $ cargo make console
 ```

 ## Step 7 - Run tests
 Call python function `run_tests()` to test your smart contracts.
+Whenever you change files in `tests` or `contracts` directories it will be detected and rebuild for you.
 ```bash
 >>> run_tests()
 ```